Skip to content

 The economic impact on Mongolia's national accounts is staggering.
 When operating at full capacity, Oyu Tolgoi economic impact will represent 25-30% of Mongolia's total GDP, making it one of the most economically significant industrial projects relative to national output anywhere in the world.
 This level of dependence creates both enormous opportunities and substantial risks for the country's economic stability.

 Current production figures provide insight into the project's operational momentum.
-In 2023, the mine produced 163,000 tonnes of copper, with production ramping up steadily as underground operations integrate with existing open-pit activities.
+In the first half of 2025, the mine produced 152,000 tonnes of copper, matching the record H1 2024 production levels as underground operations continue ramping up.
+The surge in copper output has driven monthly export earnings to $500 million, with copper prices reaching a historic high of $10,600 per tonne in mid-2025.
 The transition from open-pit to underground mining represents not just a technical evolution but a fundamental shift in operational complexity and capital requirements.

 The employment implications extend far beyond direct hiring.
 While the mine directly employs several thousand workers, economic multiplier effects suggest that each mining job supports 3-5 additional positions in related sectors, from transportation and logistics to professional services and retail.
 For foreign executives establishing operations in Mongolia, understanding these multiplier effects is crucial for assessing market opportunities and community impact strategies.